 Ten of the 96 Wood Project logs were chosen at random and reviewed for data entry errors.
 In one instance half foot uranium grade data from a printout was compared to half foot grade data that was scaled from a histogram.
-The two data sets varied by less than $0.002 \ensuremath{\ensuremath{}^{\circ} eU_3O_8$.
+The two data sets varied by less than 0.002 %eU3O8.
 This amount of variance is insignificant.
 No grade data entry errors were found.
 Five drift data entry errors were corrected.
-Due to the preliminary amount of drift data entry errors, all drift data entry was reviewed after entry and corrected if necessary.
+Due to the preliminary amount of drift data entry errors, all drift data entries were checked and corrected if necessary.
 One hundred percent of the log data entry was reviewed after entry and corrected where necessary.
 Multiple maps were rectified, and point locations and rectifications were checked for consistency and any data entry errors.